Associate Professors: Peluso, Sprechini

 - Minors: Computer Science, Computational Science, Mathematics

-All majors must successfully complete four semesters of MATH 449.
+All majors must successfully complete one course from MATH 440, 441 or 442.

-The following course, when scheduled as a W course, counts toward the Writing Requirement: MATH 234 and 434.
+The following courses, when scheduled as a W courses, counts toward the Writing Requirement: MATH 234 and 434.

 INDIVIDUALIZED LABORATORY INSTRUCTION IN BASIC ALGEBRA

 A computer-based program of instruction in basic algebra including arithmetic and decimals, fractions, the real number line, factoring, solutions to linear and quadratic equations, graphs of linear and quadratic functions, expressions with rational exponents, algebraic functions, exponential functions, and inequalities.
-This course is limited to students placed therein by the
+Open only to students with math placement level of 1 or 2.
+2 credits.

 An introduction to the analysis of counting problems.
 Topics include permutations, combinations, binomial coefficients, inclusion/exclusion principle, and partitions.
 The nature of the subject allows questions to be posed in everyday language while still developing sophisticated mathematical concepts.
-Prerequisite: Credit for or exemption from MATH 100.
+Prerequisite: Math placement of level 2, 3, 4, or credit for MATH 100.